biolink/biolink-model/docs/gene_product_of.md

 {: .translator_minimal-subset-label }

-definition x has gene product of y if and only if y is a gene (SO:0000704) that participates in some gene expression process (GO:0010467) where the output of that process is either y or something that is ribosomally translated from x
+definition x has gene product of y if and only if y is a gene (SO:0000704) that participates in some gene expression process (GO:0010467) where the output of thatf process is either y or something that is ribosomally translated from x

 URI: [biolink:gene_product_of](https://w3id.org/biolink/vocab/gene_product_of)